josmar-crwdstffng/angular/aio/content/guide/http.md

 If you must modify the request body, follow these steps.

 1. Copy the body and make your change in the copy.
-1. Clone the request object, using its `clone()` method.
+1. Clone the request object, using the associated `clone()` method.
-1. Replace the clone's body with the modified copy.
+1. Replace the bodyof the clone with the modified copy.

 <code-example header="app/http-interceptors/trim-name-interceptor.ts (excerpt)" path="http/src/app/http-interceptors/trim-name-interceptor.ts" region="excerpt"></code-example>